Tried and True Fitness Tips for Women in Menopause

 The benefits of exercise in midlife women

-Exercise is beneficial not only to prevent weight gain associated with menopause, but also to improve your cardiovascular health and uplift your mood.
-Women tend to lose more bone mass after menopause due to lower levels of estrogen.
-Getting active, especially with weight-bearing physical activities like running or dancing help build and strengthen your bones.1
+Exercise is beneficial not only to prevent weight gain associated with menopause but also to improve your cardiovascular health and uplift your mood.
+Women tend to lose more bone mass after menopause due to lower estrogen levels.
+Getting active, especially with weight-bearing physical activities like running or dancing, help build and strengthen your bones.1

-This time of the year is great to take stock of our current wellness routine and start thinking of what lifestyle improvements we want to make in the new year.
-I hope to inspire you to take up an exercise routine if you aren’t on one already, and to continue to challenge yourself if you are already a sports enthusiast.
+This time of the year is great to take stock of our current wellness routine and consider what lifestyle improvements we want to make in the new year.
+I hope to inspire you to take up an exercise routine if you aren’t on one already and to continue to challenge yourself if you are already a sports enthusiast.

 The following are some activities you can get started on today.
-Keep in mind that the hardest part is overcoming the initial muscle soreness if you now lead a sedentary life.
-Once you’ve pushed past that, working out becomes less of a chore and, as your body becomes more conditioned, you will experience a mind shift.
-Eventually, there will be a time when you can actually enjoy exercising and reap the emotional, mental and physical benefits without discomfort.
+Remember that the hardest part is overcoming the initial muscle soreness if you now lead a sedentary life.
+Once you’ve pushed past that, working out becomes less of a chore, and as your body becomes more conditioned, you will experience a mind shift.
+Eventually, there will be a time when you can actually enjoy exercising and reap the emotional, mental, and physical benefits without discomfort.

 Please remember to check with your physician before you take on any kind of fitness routine.

 Simple fitness activities that benefit women in midlife